10 of the Cheapest International Trips from Dallas (and How to Find Even More Deals) | DFW CheapFlights Blog

 Why It's Cheap: Moderate distance for Central America, competition between American, Spirit, and Southwest, and steady leisure demand from eco-tourists and adventure travelers.
 Costa Rica's popularity keeps flights frequent and competitively priced.

-San José is roughly 1,800 miles from Dallas and would require driving through Mexico and Central America—a multi-day journey with border crossings.
+Fly or Drive?
+San Jose is roughly 1,800 miles from Dallas and would require driving through Mexico and Central America—a multi-day journey with border crossings.
 For every practical traveler, flying 4.5 hours nonstop is the only realistic option.

 6. Belize City, Belize: Why It's Often One of the Cheapest International Trips from Dallas